Bryan Abbs: George Cooper Abbs II

 Bryan's brother George Cooper Abbs I was an Oxford graduate.
 His son, George Cooper Abbs II, was a Cambridge graduate who took holy orders.
 He affected the spelling Abbes of the family name.

-George Cooper Abbs the younger went the parsonage boarding school at Ovingham under the Rev. James Birkett, and to Witton le Wear School, under the Rev. George Newby; and then Richmond School under James Tate.
+George Cooper Abbs the younger went to the parsonage boarding school at Ovingham under the Rev. James Birkett, and to Witton le Wear School, under the Rev. George Newby; and then Richmond School under James Tate.
 He matriculated at St John's College, Cambridge in 1817, graduating B.A. in 1821.
 He was ordained deacon in 1823: Henry Phillpotts, at that time rector of Stanhope, Durham, was involved, as examiner satisfied of Abbs's soundness on baptismal regeneration.
 He went on to a curacy at Dalton-le-Dale and ordination as priest at Durham in 1824.

-Abbs had a further curacy at Gateshead, at a period where the parish had an outbreak of the 1826–1837 cholera pandemic.
-There he was under John Collinson, father-in-law of Thomas Baker who was rector of the parish of Whitburn, County Durham in which Cleadon lies.
+Abbs had a further curacy at Gateshead, at a period where the parish had an outbreak of the 1831/2 cholera pandemic.
+There he was under John Collinson, father-in-law of Thomas Baker who was rector of the parish of Whitburn, County Durham in which Cleadon lay.
 He also had a chaplaincy with Algernon Percy, 1st Earl of Beverley.
 Abbs's preferment then faltered.
 In later life he had no benefice.
 He often took services for Baker at Whitburn, and sometimes for Richard Wallis at Seaham.

 Shortly after Abbs died in 1878, Robert Eli Hooppell wrote of his "somewhat eccentric exterior", and also of his good character and passion as a naturalist.
 James Walker Kirkby named a fossil fish Palaeoniscum abbsii for him, specimens being found in Fulwell quarry.
 (It was later placed in Acentrophorus by Ramsay Traquair.)